Guide

 Caveat

-A plain-language warning about model quality, generated from the assumption ledger.
-Caveats flag missing sources, low confidence, or placeholder values.
+A plain-language warning about input documentation quality.
+Caveats flag missing sources, low input confidence, placeholder values, or missing review bounds.

 See guide section →